Top 15 healthy comfort food recipes

 Proof dumplings can be healthy.
 These wholesome bites use spelt flour and are cooked on top of the stew, so they absorb the flavours of cider, mustard and apple without the need for extra oil.
 With three of your five-a-day and plenty of fibre, this is a truly warming and nutritious supper.

 Is there a more comforting start to the day than a steaming pan of shakshuka?
 Eggs are perfectly poached in a smoky, spiced tomato sauce, packed with peppers, onions and fresh herbs.

 Our list of classic comfort food wouldn’t be complete without a burger.
 Be transported to sunnier climbs with lean chicken breasts chargrilled with jerk seasoning, then sandwiched between soft buns with mango, tomato and lettuce.
 This hits every taste bud for a satisfying and healthy burger option.

-6. Super-quick sesame ramen
+6. Super-quick vegetarian ramen

 Sometimes the comfort of a dish lies in the ease of its preparation.
 If you’re looking for a super-quick solution to your comfort food cravings, this healthy veggie ramen ticks all the boxes.
 It’s warming, flavourful, low in calories and cheap to make – what more could you want?

 7. Cajun prawn pizza